MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-update-profile.md

 ## Prerequisites

-- Complete the steps in the second part of this guide series, [Set-up a Node.js web application for profile editing](how-to-web-app-node-edit-profile-prepare-app.md).
+- Complete the steps in the second part of this guide series, [Set up a Node.js web application for profile editing](how-to-web-app-node-edit-profile-prepare-app.md).

 ## Complete the client web app